+-f file, --file=file

-- -f, --file Read configuration from file instead of the default, /etc/sudo_logsrvd.conf. - -h, --help Display a short help message to the standard output and exit. - -n, --no-fork Run sudo_logsrvd in the foreground instead of detaching from the terminal and becoming a daemon.
+Read configuration from file instead of the default, /etc/sudo_logsrvd.conf.

+- -h, --help Display a short help message to the standard output and exit. - -n, --no-fork Run sudo_logsrvd in the foreground instead of detaching from the terminal and becoming a daemon. - -R percentage, --random-drop=percentage
--R, --random-drop